How To Write A Press Release Email in 2025

 The key to any successful press release email is personalization.
 If you send out generic emails that look like a copy-paste job, no publication will take you on.

-But, you can’t afford to create a new press email from scratch for each publication either.
-It’s going to take far too much time and effort to gain simple media coverage.
+But you can’t afford to create a new press email from scratch for each publication, either.
+Gaining simple media coverage will take far too much time and effort.

 So how do you balance the two?